-The AD9272 serial port interface allows the user to configure the signal chain for specific functions or operations through a structured register space provided inside the chip.
-This offers the user added flexibility and customization, depending on the application.
+The AD9276 serial port interface allows the user to configure the signal chain for specific functions or operations through a structured register space provided inside the chip.
+The SPI offers the user added flexibility and customization, depending on the application.
 Addresses are accessed via the serial port and can be written to or read from via the port.
-Memory is organized into bytes that can be further divided down into fields, as documented in the Memory Map section.
+Memory is organized into bytes that can be further divided into fields, as documented in the Memory Map section.
 Detailed operational information can be found in the Analog Devices, Inc., AN-877 Application Note, Interfacing to High Speed ADCs via SPI.

-There are three pins that define the serial port interface or SPI.
-They are the SCLK, SDIO, and CSB pins.
-The SCLK (serial clock) is used to synchronize the read and write data presented to the device.
-The SDIO (serial data input/output) is a dual-purpose pin that allows data to be sent to and read from the internal memory map registers of the device.
-The CSB (chip select bar) is an active low control that enables or disables the read and write cycles (see Table 15).
+Three pins define the serial port interface, or SPI: SCLK, SDIO, and CSB (see Table 16).
+The SCLK (serial clock) pin is used to synchronize the read and write data presented to the device.
+The SDIO (serial data input/output) pin is a dual-purpose pin that allows data to be sent to and read from the internal memory map registers of the device.
+The CSB (chip select bar) pin is an active low control that enables or disables the read and write cycles.

-Table 15.
+Table 16.
 Serial Port Pins

 Pin Function SCLK Serial clock.
-The serial shift clock input.
+Serial shift clock input.
 SCLK is used to synchronize serial interface reads and writes.
 SDIO Serial data input/output.
-A dual-purpose pin.
-The typical role for this pin is as an input or output, depending on the instruction sent and the relative position in the timing frame.
+Dual-purpose pin that typically serves as an input or an output, depending on the instruction sent and the relative position in the timing frame.
 CSB Chip select bar (active low).
 This control gates the read and write cycles.

-The falling edge of the CSB pin in conjunction with the rising edge of the SCLK determines the start of the framing sequence.
+The falling edge of CSB in conjunction with the rising edge of SCLK determines the start of the framing sequence.
 During an instruction phase, a 16-bit instruction is transmitted, followed by one or more data bytes, which is determined by Bit Field W0 and Bit Field W1.
-An example of the serial timing and its definitions can be found in Figure 69 and Table 16.
+An example of the serial timing and its definitions can be found in Figure 76 and Table 17.